doannc2212/stub/README.md

 ## How to use?
 Note that you must attack cookie `userId=${value}` for api to know which user need mock response

-1. Create a new mock response
+1. Create a new mock response <br>
 Send a request to stub endpoint
 ```js
 POST baseUrl/create